 Want to lose some weight?
 Be certain that no matter how hard you exercise, you can’t out-train a bad diet.

-Do you have any interesting or fun facts about exercise that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about exercise?
+Share them in the comments below!